Tom an Fhuadain croft wild camping, Gravir

 Adventure hub

-We’ll give you all the information you need to enjoy the wild and historical wonders of Pairc — walks, rides, paddles, local history, wildlife etc. — and can offer day or half-day guided hiking and cycling outings for a ‘pay what you feel’ donation.
+We’ll give you all the information you need to enjoy the wild and historical wonders of Pairc — walks, rides, paddles, local history, wildlife etc.

 Part of the local economy

+We can link you with local tour guides for visits further afield.
 For coffee and cake, visit Ravenspoint café.
-It’s around 6.5 miles from the croft, or 11.5 miles if you do the stunning longer scenic loop through Calbost and Marvig.
-If your visit includes a Wednesday, we’d be delighted to welcome you to the community lunch there (13:00), where you can meet our friends and neighbours and learn more about Pairc and its inhabitants.
+It’s around 6.5 miles from the croft, or 11.5 miles if you do the longer scenic loop through Calbost and Marvig.
+If your visit includes a Wednesday there’s a community lunch (13:00), where you can meet local residents.

 Getting here